 The past few years have ushered in a new era of analytics, first for marketing and sales and now for PR.
 Digital tools make it almost effortless to track the return on investment for everything a PR agency does – and March is dedicated to providing clients with those details.

-With our one-of-a-kind analytics approach, we can offer breakdowns of each PR campaign.
+With our one-of-a-kind analytics approach, we can offer breakdowns of each PR campaign and its SEO activities.
 We provide statistics such as web traffic, referring articles, click-throughs and more that are presented in an intuitive, comprehensive format – comparing the goals and strategies of the organization with the actual return.

 March believes in making PR campaign as measurable as possible, because that shows clients what messaging, content and sources work best.